Solo London Adventure: Must-See Attractions, Day Trips, and Hidden Gems Beyond Afternoon Tea

 I have been diligently researching the best venues for afternoon tea in London and have compiled an exciting shortlist.
 Some standouts include prestigious establishments like The Ritz, The Savoy, and Sketch, as well as unique settings like The Shard and Kona at the Taj Hotel.
 While Fortnum and Mason was initially on my list, I’ve heard rave reviews about other locations that may offer a more memorable experience.
 I’m keen to hear your recommendations and favorites!
 Although I am intrigued by the prospect of indulging in multiple high-end tea experiences, I am mindful of my budget; indulging in five lavish afternoon teas could be more costly than my airfare!

 In addition to being a fan of traditional afternoon tea, I also enjoy cream tea and quaint English tearooms.
 I’ve recently discovered Lucy’s Tea House, known for its affordable options, and I wonder if there are other charming spots to explore for a simple yet authentic tea experience—either within London or on a day trip outside the city.
-I would love to hear if there are any hidden gems that may not have made it into my Search Results.
+I would love to hear if there are any hidden gems that may not have made it into my search results.

 Seeking a Well-Rounded Experience